cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/MPLS.md

 ![[Pasted image 20241208133926.png|500]]
 - Yellow part is the IP header and the green one is MPLS label
-- packets with 45 go inside an tunnel.
-In the image I'm performing the swap function.  '
+- packets with label 45 go inside an tunnel.
+In the image I'm performing the swap function.

 ## Connectionless Forwarding along the IP path
 We are exploiting the connectionless IP environment.
 Apply the $0000$ label and it follows the shortest path.
 Look that, in the image, the green path is the shortest with $4$ nodes instead of $5$.